 Life is complicated enough!
 If you're hauling special equipment, it can become a nightmare to find hotels, restaurants or retail outlets that are friendly and accessible to people with disabilities (PWD).
-360-Access.com was created by two business women who have disabilities -- limitations involving mobility, vision, hearing, and dietary needs -- and understand the need for information when we travel and entertain for business or pleasure.
+360-Access.com was created by two business women who have disabilities -- limitations involving mobility, vision and dietary needs -- and understand the need for information when we shop, travel or entertain for business or pleasure.

 Accurate information is currently difficult to find.
 We need to make multiple phone calls to verify basic information, and the person on the other end of the phone might not have or think to offer details.
-360-Access.com is about serving our PWD community by providing a single portal and app where our visitors (PWDs, their families and friends) can find information about the acessibility features of existing spaces -- businesses that cater to our mobility or other special needs.
-While offering our business sponsors and participating partners the ability to make their goods and services highly visible to PWDs.
+360-Access.com is about serving our PWD community by providing a single free portal and app where our visitors (PWDs, their families and friends) can find information about the accessibility features of existing spaces -- businesses that cater to our mobility or other special needs, while offering our business sponsors and participating partners the ability to make their goods and services highly visible to PWDs.

 360-Access.com's goal is to educate businesses and consumers; capture and share standardized accessibility information; and, help revolutionize how members of the disability community find restaurants, lodging or buy goods, services and products.
 360-Access.com offers our data, searchable by consumers who visit our site and made available to our partner organizations (Chambers of Commerce, Travel Sites, Disability Related Organizations, etc.) who will re-use and promote this information.

 Finally, we will able be able to make informed decisions about where to travel, eat, stay, shop or play!